albertattard/spring-boot-camp/docs/01-primer/03-demo.md

    ]
    ```

-   Following is an example of an office contact information.
+   Following is an example of the [Cologne office contact information](https://www.thoughtworks.com/locations/cologne).

    ```json
    [